santonus/energymodel/FeatureExtractionCode/README.txt

+README for feature extrtaction algorithm used in power prediction

+Steps to use Feature Extraction Algorithm
+Step 1) Generate PTX file for your CUDA application Step 2) Create a folder with the benchmark name which should include PTX file with same name.
-Command to run Jar file : java -jar featureExtraction.jar
+Step 3) Create and edit the config file given for sample clock benchmark Step 4) Command to run Jar file : java -jar featureExtraction.jar

 Expected Output: